 Este artículo estará disponible en español en El Tiempo Latino.

-Former President Donald Trump, who famously called climate change a “hoax” in 2016, hasn’t used the word lately with respect to climate change.
+Former President Donald Trump, who has famously called climate change a “hoax” for many years, hasn’t used the word lately with respect to climate change.
 But he still clings to some similar arguments, and other claims he makes about climate change haven’t changed much over the years.

 Some of his claims reflect a larger shift in rhetoric that other Republicans have embraced.
 Instead of suggesting that the phenomenon isn’t occurring, isn’t due to humans or the burning of fossil fuels, or that somehow the science isn’t settled (it is), politicians who oppose climate action increasingly use other tactics.